gsans/fullstack-serverless-amplify-angular/README.md

 ## Adding Authentication

-To add authentication to our Amplify project, we can use the following command:
+To add authentication, we can use the following command:

 ```sh
 amplify add auth